anselmlys/OC_P2_Scraper/README.md

 ```bash
 python main.py
 ```
-Scraped CSV file is saved in data/ folder.
+CSV files are saved in data/ folder and jpg are saved in media/ folder.

 ## Dependencies